Bordered Heegaard Floer homology: Invariance and pairing: Holomorphic curves in R Z [0,1] R

-Certain holomorphic curves in $Z\times\RR\times[0,1]\times\RR$ will play a special role below.
+Certain holomorphic curves in $\RR\times Z\times[0,1]\times\RR$ will play a special role below.
 By a \emph{trivial component} we mean a component of $\biSource$ which is a topological disk with exactly two boundary punctures, one east and one west, and both labeled by the same Reeb chord.
 Holomorphic maps from such components are uninteresting.
-In particular, they are preserved by the $\RR$-translation action on $Z\times\RR$.
+In particular, they are preserved by the $\RR$-translation action on $\RR\times Z$.

-A more interesting kind of component is a \emph{join component}.
-This is a component of $\biSource$ which is a topological disk with two west punctures and one east puncture.
+A more interesting kind of component is a \emph{join component}. {join!component|see{component, join}} This is a component of $\biSource$ which is a topological disk with two west punctures and one east puncture.
 In counterclockwise order, suppose the punctures are labeled by $(e,\rho_e)$, $(w,\rho_1)$ and $(w,\rho_2)$.
 (We will sometimes refer to the $(w,\rho_1)$ puncture as the \emph{top puncture} of the join component, and the $(w,\rho_2)$ puncture as the \emph{bottom puncture}.)
 Then there is a holomorphic map from this component if and only if $\rho_e=\rho_2\uplus\rho_1$.
 If such a holomorphic map exists, it is unique up to translation.
-A curve consisting entirely of one join component and some number of trivial components is called a \emph{join curve}.

-Symmetrically, a \emph{split component} is a component of $\biSource$ which is a topological disk with two punctures labeled $e$ and one labeled $w$.
-In counterclockwise order, suppose the punctures are labeled by $(w,\rho_w)$, $(e,\rho_1)$ and $(e,\rho_2)$.
-(We will sometimes refer to the $(e,\rho_2)$ puncture as the \emph{top puncture} of the join component, and the $(e,\rho_1)$ puncture as the \emph{bottom puncture}.)
+A curve consisting entirely of one join component and some number of trivial components is called a \emph{join curve}. {join!curve|see{curve, join}} Symmetrically, a \emph{split component} is a component of $\biSource$ which is a topological disk with two punctures labeled $e$ and one labeled $w$. {split!component|see{component, split}} In counterclockwise order, suppose the punctures are labeled by $(w,\rho_w)$, $(e,\rho_1)$ and $(e,\rho_2)$.
+(We will sometimes refer to the $(e,\rho_2)$ puncture as the \emph{top puncture} of the split component, and the $(e,\rho_1)$ puncture as the \emph{bottom puncture}.)
 Then there is a holomorphic map from such this component if and only if $\rho_w=\rho_1\uplus\rho_2$.
 Again, if such a holomorphic map exists, it is unique up to translation.
-A stable curve consisting entirely of some number of split components and some number of trivial components is called a \emph{split curve}.
+A stable curve consisting entirely of some number of split components and some number of trivial components is called a {split!curve|see{curve, split}} \emph{split curve}.
 (Note the definition is not symmetric with that of join curves.)

-The domains of these components are illustrated in Figure~\ref{fig:trivial_split_join_domain}.
+The sources of these components are illustrated in Figure~\ref{fig:trivial_split_join_domain}.
 Split and join components can arise from the degenerations in Figure~\ref{fig:degen_examples}.